Bhekisile/NextJS-Oasis/README.md

 # 📖 [The Wild Oasis] <a name="about-project"></a>

-**[The Wild Oasis]** is a hotel management app built with NextJS as a frontend framework and Supabase as a backend database service.
-It allows hotel employees to manage bookings, cabins and guests.
+**[The Wild Oasis]** is about hotel management built with NextJS.
+It uses React server components and NextAuth for authentication and authorization.
+Moreover explore modern React hooks such as useFormState and useOptimistic.
+The users (admins / hotel employees) can manage bookings, cabins and guests.
+Anyone can use the app but if you want to make bookings or to access more features you will need to sign up and login.
+The data is stored in the supabase.

 ## 🛠 Built With <a name="built-with"></a>